Evolve Vacation Rental: Full Review of Pricing, Fees, and What You Actually Get

 Real Owner Experiences from Reddit and Forums

-On Reddit's r/ShortTermRentals, one owner warned: "RUN AWAY!!!!!
+The negative stuff on r/ShortTermRentals was hard to ignore.
+One owner wrote: "RUN AWAY!!!!!
 I am in the process of getting out of my contract with EVOLVE.
 They will allow anything or anyone to stay in your house and take no responsibility for damage or bad behavior from the guest."
+Another said they got hit with a $2,000+ cancellation fee after the platform let unauthorized visitors into their property.
+Their booking.
+Their mistake.
+Owner's bill.

 Guest Experience Considerations